arogozhnikov/einops/README.md

 ## Recent updates:

+- see how to use einops with [torch.compile](https://github.com/arogozhnikov/einops/wiki/Using-torch.compile-with-einops)
+- einops 0.6.1: paddle backend added
 - einops 0.6 introduces [packing and unpacking](https://github.com/arogozhnikov/einops/blob/master/docs/4-pack-and-unpack.ipynb)
 - einops 0.5: einsum is now a part of einops
 - [Einops paper](https://openreview.net/pdf?id=oapKSVM2bcj) is accepted for oral presentation at ICLR 2022 (yes, it worth reading)